jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 created by Facebook and meant to be used as a data fetching layer.
-It's used for **batching** requests, i.e. given some resource IDs that need to be fetched across a concurrent program flow, consolidate them together on a single list of IDs, perform a single data request and pass back the results where requested on the program flow.
+It's used for **batching** requests, i.e. given some resource IDs that need to be fetched across a concurrent program flow, consolidate them together on a single list of IDs, perform a single data request and pass back the results where requested into the program flow.

 The API is extremely simple: